VMAF And Variants: Towards A Unified VQA: No Reference (NR) VQAs

-Given these challenges, a comprehensive analysis was undertaken in 2020 \cite{b18-videval} for the NR case.
-In it, the authors reviewed a vast literature of NR algorithms, which they now viewed are mere features to process.
-They begin with no less than 763 features, then downselect to 60 features using learning methods of support vector machines (SVM) and Random Forests.
-These 60 features were then aggregated using a highly optimized support vector regressor (SVR) with hyperparameters optimization to achieve state-of-the-art performance in NR VQA.
-While impressive, its complexity begs the question how it would work in practice, something both this paper and RAPIQUE \cite{b20-rapique} advance, though using a huge 3884-dim. feature vector (we reduce this to 25-dim.).
-Meanwhile, \cite{b24-regclas} asks whether VQA should even be a regression problem, vs. a classification one, offering benchmarks for both.
+Given these challenges, a comprehensive analysis of proposed methods was undertaken in 2020 \cite{b18-videval} for the NR case.
+In it, the authors reviewed a vast literature of NR algorithms, which they now viewed as merely providing features to process.
+They begin with no less than 763 features, then downselected to 60 features using learning methods of support vector machines (SVM) and Random Forests.
+These 60 features were then aggregated using a highly optimized support vector regressor (SVR) with hyperparameters optimization to achieve state-of-the-art performance in NR VQA \cite{b18-videval}.
+While impressive, its complexity is very high (though recently reduced in \cite{b25-videvallight}), something both this paper and RAPIQUE \cite{b20-rapique} aim to address.
+RAPIQUE uses a mix of fixed-function and neural net based features, creating a huge 3884-dimensional feature vector, yet offers some speed gains over VIDEVAL due to the nested structure of features.
+Somewhat similarly, CNN-TLVQM \cite{b26-cnntlvqm} also uses a mix of fixed and CNN-based features for the NR case, and reports strong results.
+Meanwhile, we remark that \cite{b24-regclas} asks whether VQA should even be a regression problem, rather than a classification one, offering benchmarks for both.